llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 We can generate traffic by using Kubernetes `Job`s, which will launch GuideLLM to generate traffic for the servers.
 A sample `yaml` snippet for a Job launching GuideLLM against the Inference Gateway deployed by `llm-d` can be found in the following commands.

+*Note*: depending on the deployed model, there may be the need to deploy multiple GuideLLM `Job`s to see a scale-up recommendation from the Inferno-Autoscaler.

 ## Example: scale-up scenario

 1. Expose and port-forward the Gateway service: